yueliu1999/Awesome-Deep-Graph-Clustering/README.md

-If you use our code or datasets, please cite our paper with the following bibtex code:
+If you use our code or datasets, please cite our paper with the following bibtex code.
+Your support is the greatest impetus for us, thanks!

 ```
 XXXXXX